RavenousLegs

 Doorstep floating stores on Dal Lake

-There are door step services by shikharas for the people living on the Dal Lake.
-This guy had come to deliver some vegetables to the house I visited.
+There are doorstep services provided by shikharas for the residents of the Dal Lake.
+This man had come to deliver some vegetables to the house I visited.

 Floating vegetable stores on Dal Lake, Kashmir